Arxivar/PluginGenerator/docs/frontend/interfaces/Interfaces.IUrlSearchParams.md

 • `Optional` **fromTo**: `number`

+**`Property`**

-**`property`** Defines the search mode for from and to.
+the search mode for from and to.
 0 and 1 or.
 If not set, the default is that of the last search.

 ___